Photo: Glenda Taylor

 Q. How do you test a door sensor?

 Some alarms come with test buttons, but others should be tested by trying to open the door or window in question to ensure they’re working.
 In some cases, you can test sensors connected to an app by simply checking the diagnostic in the app.

 Q. Do house alarms go off when you open a window?

-It depends on the alarm and the settings you have applied to your security system, but normally the alarm system would be triggered by the opening of a window while the system is armed.
-However, there are window alarms that allow you to narrowly open your window without activating the alarm so that you can get fresh air from outside while you sleep, without sacrificing safety.
+Usually, the alarm is triggered by opening a window while the system is armed.
+However, there are window alarms that allow you to open your window narrowly without activating the alarm so that you can get fresh air from outside without sacrificing safety.